TitlePowerPC Macintosh prototype “Smurf” NuBus RSC processor board

-DescriptionObject is a PCB with a CPU with a finned heat-sink, support chips, and a variety of connectors.
-Per the donor description this is "Apple Smurf Card (cause it is blue) 1st PowerPC prototype card to test out the 68K emulator, etc."
+DescriptionObject is a printed circuit card with a CPU, finned heat-sink, support chips, and a variety of connectors.
+Per the donor description this is an "Apple Smurf Card (cause it is blue) 1st PowerPC prototype card to test out the 68K emulator, etc."

-The card is from 1992, and was designed by Ron Hochsprung as an early software development board using IBM's RSC (RIOS Single Chip) processor
+The card is from 1992, and was designed by Ron Hochsprung as an early software development board using IBM's RSC (RIOS Single Chip) processor.
+It was used for 68000 simulator and runtime development before the availability of the first 601 PowerPC chips for use in the first Power Macintosh models.

 ManufacturerApple Computer, Inc.